fabiandev/homebridge-bosch-room-climate-control/README.md

   - While in `AUTO` mode: set until the next scheduled target temperature change
   - While in `HEAT` mode: set until the next manual target temperature or operation mode change
 - Measured temperature changes are reflected in realtime through events from the BSHC
-- Changes from outside (e.g., through the Bosch Smart Home app) are also reflected immediately
+- Operation mode or target temperature changes are reflected immediately through events from the BSHC, also when set from outside (e.g., through the Bosch Smart Home app, or on a physical device)
 - Add/remove new/unavilable room climate control devices automatically in periodic checks (frequency set with `accessoryUpdates` config)
 - Set devices to unavailable if state cannot be fetched in periodic updates (frequency set with `stateUpdates` config)